librato/api-docs/source/includes/_annotations.md

 DELETE https://metrics-api.librato.com/v1/annotations/:name/:id/links/:link
 ```

->Delete the link with the relationship github from the annotation event 189 in the annotation stream app-deploys.
+>Example Request: Delete the link with the relationship github from the annotation event 189 in the annotation stream app-deploys.

 ```shell
 curl \